 As the name suggests, the Xperia M4 Aqua is a waterproof Android device and comes with some good enough specifications.
 The smartphone has a 5-inch display with 720p HD display and is powered by 1GHz processor alongside 2GB RAM.
 Like most of the Sony devices, it comes with an amazing 13-megapixel rear camera.
-To make things even better, we have the root and TWRP installation procedure that will help you install custom packages on your device.
+To make things even better, we can root Xperia M4 Aqua and flash TWRP recovery that will help you install custom packages on your device.

 Warning: Warranty may be void if you root or install TWRP on your device.
 We, at DroidViews, won’t be liable for any damage to your device whatsoever.
 We won’t be held responsible if you brick your device.
 Reader’s discretion is advised.